DefectDojo/django-DefectDojo/KUBERNETES.md

 ### Prometheus metrics

 It's possible to enable Nginx prometheus exporter by setting `--set monitoring.enabled=true` and `--set monitoring.prometheus.enabled=true`.
-This is add the Nginx exporter sidecar and and the standard pod annotations to django deployment.
+This adds the Nginx exporter sidecar and the standard Prometheus pod annotations to django deployment.

 ## Useful stuff